dynamoose/dynamoose/docs/docs/getting_started/TypeScript.md

 No. There is no differences between using Dynamoose with TypeScript and JavaScript, except stricter typings with TypeScript.
 The underlying behavior, API, and functionality of Dynamoose remains the exact same.

+### What does TypeScript support mean?
+What typings are included?

+TypeScript support includes support for all functions/methods, and properties of Dynamoose.
+It does **not** have typings or contracts between your Schema and Documents you create.
+All type checks between your Schema and Documents is handled at runtime as part of Dynamoose, and not part of the TypeScript typings.

+At some point we hope to explore the potiental of adding typings to ensure your Documents conform to your Schemas.
+However this raises a lot of questions regarding if it's even possible to have such dynamic typings in TypeScript, as well as edge cases that have not been considered yet.

 ### What should I do if I have additional questions?

 - [Contact me](https://charlie.fish/contact)